leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 1. [**HttpBytesDevice**](/docs/reference/httpBytesDevice): The default choice for loading filesystem images via HTTP.
 Suitable for most web-hosted files.
 2. **GitHubDevice**: Ideal for projects forked from the [WebVM](https://github.com/leaningtech/webvm/) repository.
 The Integrated GitHub Action will take care of preparing disk chunks for efficient access.
-3. **OverlayDevice**: `OverlayDevice` supports chaining, making it possible to efficiently "fork" disk images while only storing the changes from previous versions.
+3. [**OverlayDevice**](/docs/reference/CheerpX.OverlayDevice): `OverlayDevice` supports chaining, making it possible to efficiently _fork_ disk images while only storing the changes from previous versions.

 ## Best practices